-Proceeds of the Offered Bonds, together with other available funds, are expected to be used to: (a) finance Mortgage Loans (or participations therein) (the "2024B First Mortgage Loans") indirectly through the acquisition of certain portfolios of mortgage-backed securities guaranteed by the Government National Mortgage Association (the "2024B GNMA MBS"), (b) finance certain Mortgage Loans insured or guaranteed by a Governmental Insurer that were previously purchased by the Authority (the "2024B Governmental Mortgage Loans"), (c) finance certain Second Mortgage Loans (the "2024B Second Mortgage Loans)", (d) fund a deposit to the 2024 Series B subaccount of the Revenue Fund, (e) fund a deposit to the 2024 Series B subaccount of the Debt Service Reserve Fund; and (f) pay the costs of issuance in connection with the Offered Bonds.
-The 2024B First Mortgage Loans, the 2024B Governmental Mortgage Loans and the 2024B Second Mortgage Loans are referred to herein, collectively, as the "2024B Mortgage Loans."
-The 2024B First Mortgage Loans and the 2024B Second Mortgage Loans will be originated under the Authority's Non-Qualified Single Family Mortgage Program.
+Proceeds of the Offered Bonds, together with other available funds, are expected to be used to: (a) finance Mortgage Loans (or participations therein) (the "2024A First Mortgage Loans") indirectly through the acquisition of certain portfolios of mortgage-backed securities guaranteed by the Government National Mortgage Association (the "2024A GNMA MBS"), (b) finance certain Second Mortgage Loans (the "2024A Second Mortgage Loans)", (c) fund a deposit to the 2024 Series A subaccount of the Revenue Fund, and (d) pay the costs of issuance in connection with the Offered Bonds.
+The 2024A First Mortgage Loans and the 2024A Second Mortgage Loans are referred to herein, collectively, as the "2024A Mortgage Loans."
+The 2024A First Mortgage Loans and the 2024A Second Mortgage Loans will be originated under the Authority's Qualified Single Family Mortgage Program.
 See "PART II - THE SINGLE FAMILY MORTGAGE PROGRAM".